DOVPO TC-50 – Temp Control Box MOD

 As far as the Dovpo TC-50 is concerned when I successfully built my Ni200 coils correctly in my RDA it passed the dry cotton burn test and did not catch alight.
 The wattage will fluctuate up and down to maintain the desired temperature and temperature protection kicks in and prevents vaping when it needs to.
 In many ways I found it a far more flavoursome vape than regular Kanthal.

 Ni200 builds for those new to it are going to be very frustrating but once more tutorials appear it will make a lot more sense to everyone.
 This vaping technology is still new so there is a learning curve.

 Is the Dovpo TC-50 worth it?

-This device is available from Gearbest for a bargain £26.50 region (at the time of writing – link at the end) and I think it is totally worth it.
+This device is available from Gearbest for a bargain price and I think it is totally worth it.
 It feels nice and comfortable in the hand and feels very lightweight so is ideal for people who want to vape while out and about.

 Overall – Final Thoughts

 The Dovpo is a good quality, compact mod that goes up to 50 watts, takes a single external replaceable battery and has the added option for temperature control.
 Essentially you can’t really go wrong with this, the only people it won’t interest are those that require far more power.

 If I had one major gripe its the way it doesn’t truly switch off and I constantly have to remember to lock it while carrying it in my pocket.
 Also the menu can be very confusing initially.